 Two of South Korea's three fleets are homeported at Mokpo and Pyongtaek on the Yellow Sea, and its submarine force is on the south coast at Chinhae.
 While the ROK Navy is smaller than its counterpart across the Yellow Sea, it is not insignificant-a small but modern conventional submarine force, with three frontline AE-GIS-equipped destroyers in commission and more on the way, a significant coastal defense force, and (in the wake of the Cheonan sinking) an improving ASW force.
-Both the PLAN and the ROKN maintain substantial tactical air capabilities and long-range missiles (including precision guided munitions).
+The PLAN maintains substantial tactical air capabilities and long-range missiles (including precision guided munitions).